 Either way, you can use the event as motivation to check your credit report.
 Upon doing so, you’ll likely find one or more negative credit accounts bringing down your credit score.
 Fixing bad credit is not something that can be done overnight, but you also don’t have to wait years.

 There are things that you can do immediately to take control of your credit and raise your credit scores so that you can get approved for a loan or credit card.

 Start by checking your credit report.
-You’re allowed one free copy each year from the three credit bureaus, but you can also request a copy if you’ve been denied credit because of your credit score.
+You’re allowed one free copy each year from the three credit bureaus.
+However, you can also request a copy if you’ve been denied credit because of your credit score.